-The clavicle bone, or collarbone, connects the breastbone to the shoulder blade.
+The clavicle, or collarbone, connects the breastbone to the shoulder blade.
 It is also one of the most commonly broken bones.
-Unfortunately, it is one of many individuals’ most common broken bones.
-Clavicle fractures can often happen from vehicle accidents, sports injuries, and falls.
-Without proper treatment, the clavicle may form a nonunion or a delayed union in the shoulder joint or remain broken.
+Clavicle fractures can happen due to vehicle accidents, sports injuries, and falls.
+Without proper treatment, the clavicle may form a nonunion or a delayed union in the shoulder joint, or remain broken and cause further issues.
 As a result, individuals will continue to experience tenderness, swelling, and pain.

 What Causes Clavicle Fractures?